khcr/snaptable/README.md

 Pass the options in the fourth argument.
 Here is a list:

-* buttons [true]: disable the buttons above the table to add, edit or destroy an element.
+* buttons [true]: enable the buttons above the table to add, edit or destroy an element.
 * search [false]: enable searching.
 Add a search field above the table.

 ```ruby